This post may contain affiliate links. Please see my disclosure policy for details.

 As well as the castle, you can take some amazing walks around the lakeside, learn about the Karaite community who settled here in the 15th century, snoop around mansions, eat yummy Kibinai pastries and also visit the new Hill of Angels too.

-There are so many attractions in Trakai, you could take up a whole day exploring.
+There are so many attractions in Trakai, that you could take up a whole day exploring.
 But, if you’re stuck for time, half a day is enough.

 How to get from Vilnius to Trakai Castle